 Posted in Big Government, Bureaucracy, Center for Freedom and Prosperity, Corruption, Flat Tax, Government Thuggery, Income tax, IRS, Sleaze, Taxation, Taxpayer Ripoff, Uncategorized, Video, tagged Compliance Cost, Corruption, Hiwa, Hiwa Alaghebandian, Income tax, Internal Revenue Code, Internal Revenue Service, IRS, Paperwork, Red Tape, Tax complexity on April 12, 2010 |

-My all-time favorite former intern, Hiwa Alaghebandian, has just narrated a new Economics 101 video about the cost of the tax code for the Center for Freedom and Prosperity.
+Here’s a new Economics 101 video about the cost of the tax code from the Center for Freedom and Prosperity.
 I won’t spoil the surprise by giving the details, but you if you’re not angry now, you will be after watching.

 Read Full Post »